 Portland Certified Arborists on Tree Care to Maximize Roof Life

 Trim Trees Regularly.
-Especially in lush locales such as Portland, tree pruning is key.
+Especially in lush locales such as Portland, tree pruning is key, especially in the summer.
 Without regular trimming, tree limbs are more likely to fall and cause roof damage.
 A weakened branch may come tumbling down during the next roof storm, leaving a gaping hole in your roof.
 Prevention is the name of the game here—by trimming away sick, dead, or otherwise weakened branches, you can prevent storm roof damage.

 With that said, tree pruning is dangerous and demanding work that is best left to professionals.
 Try to tackle tree trimming yourself, however, and you could create more damage than you thwart.
 It is best to leave the pruning to Portland certified arborists.